reem-shaikh/70DaysOfCode/DSA/theory/4-05/jsqs.md

 ### Maps
-map is an object in JS
+map is an object in JS - Data structure

 > Datatypes in JS
 - arrays